Dr. Daniel R. Anderson

 Our clinical faculty in the Division have been actively involved in maintaining state-of-the-art cardiovascular care for our patients in Nebraska and throughout the Midwest.
 The UNMC cardiovascular program leads the region and serves as the State’s only cardiac transplant program under the direction of our Advanced Heart Failure and Transplant Director, Dr. Brian Lowes.
 Currently in the greater Omaha area, our Structural Heart Disease and Interventional program stands alone with growing volumes and superb outcomes with TAVR, MitraClip, ASD closure, Watchman, and complex high-risk PCI led by Dr. Gregory Pavlides.
-Likewise, Dr. Daniel Anderson directs one of the finest programs in advanced electrophysiology including complex ablation, device implantation and lead extraction.
+Dr. Shane Tsai directs one of the finest programs in advanced electrophysiology including complex ablation, device implantation and lead extraction.
 Advanced imaging included cardiac CT, MRI and echo are directed by Dr. Samer Sayyed, along with the depth of research and clinical support of Dr. Thomas Porter.
-In partnership with Children’s Hospital and Medical Center of Omaha, Dr. Shane Tsai directs our Adult Congenital Heart Disease Program, newly accredited by the Adult Congenital Heart Association.
+In partnership with Children’s Hospital and Medical Center of Omaha, Dr. Jonathan Cramer directs our Adult Congenital Heart Disease Program.

 Under the direction of Arthur Easley, MD, our fellowship programs continue to grow.
 This highly competitive program receives over 500 applications annually for our four available slots.
 Graduates of the three-year General Cardiology Fellowship Program have a greater than 95 percent pass rate on their Cardiology Boards.
 Formal subspecialty training is also available in interventional cardiology, electrophysiology and advanced heart failure and cardiac transplantation.